agile-ts/agile/ReadMe.md

 ```ts
 const MY_STORED_STATE = App.State("Jeff").persist("storage-key")
 ```
-or do you need a reactive Collection of States.
+or do you need a reactive Collection of States?
 Nothing easier than that
 ```ts
 const MY_COLLECTION = App.Collection();
 MY_COLLECTION.collect(id: 1, name: "Frank");